I am an Accredited Practising Dietitian (APD) with the Dietitians

 In my late teens I started following a plant-based diet after watching documentaries about animal cruelty.
 The vegan lifestyle made so much sense to me and I was beyond excited to explore all of the plant-based foods and learn more about this issue.
 The more I read, watched and listened, the more I learnt about why and how to live in accordance with my values, not only regarding animal welfare, but also environmental sustainability and (of particular interest to me) human health.

-As part of a profession that provides expert advice in the field of nutrition, I believe it is my duty to educate others about the benefits of a healthy diet and lifestyle so that they can make informed decisions about their food choices, teach the art of nurturing positive relationships with food, and help those interested in adopting a healthy, balanced diet or lifestyle no matter what their motivators or life circumstances are.
+As part of a profession that provides expert advice in the field of nutrition, I am passionate about educating others on the benefits of a healthy diet and lifestyle so that they can make informed decisions about their food choices, as well as teaching the art of nurturing positive relationships with food and helping those interested in adopting a healthy, balanced diet or lifestyle no matter what their motivators or life circumstances are.

-Although vegan and vegetarian diets are my main areas of interest, as a dietitian providing nutritional counselling I also specialise in gastrointestinal disorders, food intolerances/sensitivities and nutrient deficiencies, and have had further training in weight management using non-diet therapy.
+Although vegan and vegetarian diets are my main areas of interest, as a dietitian providing nutritional counselling I also specialise in gastrointestinal disorders, food intolerances/sensitivities and Multiple Sclerosis, and have had further training in weight management using non-diet therapy.

 My philosophy towards nutrition is simple:

 Eat more plants, and focus on whole foods.